 Keeping the pages of your book open while you're cooking a new recipe or reading a novel at lunch, can be difficult without something to weigh them down.
 You can buy a weight or make your own.
-This is a guide about making a fabric book page weight.
+This is a page about making a fabric book page weight.

-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I was trying to read a book while eating lunch a bit ago and was having trouble keeping the pages open.
 I searched around the house for something to weigh the pages down and ended up using my cell phone.
 That was when I decided it would be fun to make some page weights for future use.
 I tried two different motifs: a carrot (my favorite) and a bookworm.
 This project shows how I made them and includes a couple of tips about some problems that I had to resolve along the way.
 Hope you enjoy!

 Total Time: 2 hours approximately to complete both